VivianeLe/Path_Flow_Prediction/README.md

 This code repository is a part of my Master internship research, which developes a machine learning model (Transformer) to learn and predict path flow distribution at optimal (User equilibrium) state.
 This research is accepted for a presentation at TRB Annual Conference 2025.

+If you use this code for your research, please cite it:
+_V.A.
+Le, M. Ameli, and A. Skabardonis.
+A machine learning approach for network equilibrium estima- tion.
+In TRB 2025, Transportation Research Board 104th Annual Meeting, January 2025._
+@inproceedings{Le2025,
+  author    = {Le, V.A. and Ameli, M. and Skabardonis, A.}, title     = {A Machine Learning Approach for Network Equilibrium Estimation}, booktitle = {TRB 2025, Transportation Research Board 104th Annual Meeting}, month     = {January}, year      = {2025}
+}

 # A MACHINE LEARNING APPROACH FOR NETWORK EQUILIBRIUM ESTIMATION

 ## FOLDERS DESCRIPTION & HOW TO USE: